FuelLabs/fuel-indexer/plugins/forc-index/README.md

 ```

 ### `forc index revert`
-Remove the current index and revert to the penultimate version of this indexer.
+Remove the current indexer and revert to the penultimate version of this indexer.

 ```bash
 forc index revert --url https://index.swayswap.io --manifest my_index.manifest.yaml